aquadrop/awi-tensorflow/README.md

   [ 1.
 0. 0.
 0. 0.
 0. 0.]
   [ 0.
 0. 0.
 0. 0.
 0. 1.]]]
 step and turn-1 328079 [[1 4]] [[ 6.
 1. 0.]]
 4.76836e-06 [array([1]), array([0]), array([6])] [[[ 0.
 1. 0.
 0. 0.
 0. 0.]

+Note that the print step is 10, therefore the second value does not repsond to the last printed one...
 '''
 9. awi_seq2seq develops attention-with-intention model.
 The task is to compute sort appended with sum%vol